Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Static KC-QD-KC Josephson junction hosting MZMs

 At this point, it is crucial to understand the requisites of the $p$-wave KC and inspect the fate of the MZMs in such a QD-based heterojunction.
-To avoid the flow of discussions, we present the numerical variations and requisites of our static JJ model in Appendix~\ref{appendixA} and \ref{appendixB}.
-In both the $\mathcal{TRS}$ and particle-hole preserved classes, for a finite $\Delta_0$, the Majorana operators $(c_{L(R),j}^{\dagger}+c_{L(R),j})$ and $i(c_{L(R),j}^{\dagger}-c_{L(R),j})$ synthesize robust MZMs at the edges under an open boundary condition (OBC) provided the chemical potential ($\mu$) of the KC satisfies $-2t<\mu<2t$.
-In our study, the MZMs should appear across the junctions of the QD which can be analyzed by studying the behaviour of the energy spectrum and the static JC flowing through such a KC-QD-KC type JJ.
+We briefly present the numerical results of our static Josephson junction model in Appendix~\ref{appendixA}.
+In both the $\mathcal{TRS}$ and particle-hole preserved classes, for a finite $\Delta_0$, the Majorana operators $(c_{L(R),j}^{\dagger}+c_{L(R),j})$ and $i(c_{L(R),j}^{\dagger}-c_{L(R),j})$ synthesize robust MZMs at the edges under an open boundary condition provided the chemical potential ($\mu$) of the KC satisfies $-2t<\mu<2t$.
+In our study, the MZMs should appear across the junctions of the QD which can be analyzed by studying the behaviour of the energy spectrum and the static Josephson current flowing through such a KC-QD-KC type Josephson junction.

-In order to establish this claim, we at first employ a canonical transformation, $e^{\mathcal{S}}$ with a unitary operator $U$ to $\mathcal{H}_{\text{stat}}$, aiming to decouple the SC gap $\Delta_0$ from the SC phase $\phi_{L(R)}$.
+At first, we employ a canonical transformation, $e^{\mathcal{S}}$ with a unitary operator $U$ to $\mathcal{H}_{\text{stat}}$, aiming to decouple the SC gap $\Delta_0$ from the SC phase $\phi_{L(R)}$.
 Such a recipe simplifies the Hamiltonian and makes it more tractable to diagnose the system's behaviour in the presence of the SC phase.
 The generator $\mathcal{S}$ that facilitates this transformation is given by~\cite{QSun2000a}